hazae41/dstorage/README.md

 This can be mitigated by only allowing a limited storage from user-approved origins using a confirmation page.

-This can make the UX worse than just using a local storage.
+This can make the UX worse than just using a local storage, but can prevent phishing because a new origin will show a warning.

 ## Security